Published 12:50 IST, October 31st 2019

 Advertisement

-It’s unclear how much of chimney swifts’ decline is linked to chimney loss, especially since fake chimneys don’t always get used.
+It’s unclear how much of the chimney swifts’ decline is linked to chimney loss, especially since fake chimneys don’t always get used.

 Advertisement